-- ► Wood due to low cost and availability

-- ► Gas Convenience of use and availability

-- ► Paraffin Ease of use

-- ▶ Solar High initial cost but becoming more economical.
-Mainly household water geysers but there is a steady growth of Photo Voltaic panel installations (±38 in license area).
+- ▶ Wood due to low cost and availability - ► Gas Cost, Convenience of use and availability.
+Now increasing due to load shedding and high electricity prices. (mainly as stoves and gas geysers) - Paraffin Ease of use - Solar Due to the very poor performance of ESKOM and the extremely high cost of electricity solar energy is now a very viable energy option even with the high initial cost.
+It is now a fast-growing component with an estimated 60 Photo Voltaic panel installations in the Municipal license area and many more in the ESKOM area.
 Several big plants have been erected in the Municipal area and linked directly to the ESKOM grid/ network by commercial farmers.
-A few small installations have been completed in the Municipal license area.
+But becoming more economical.
 The Municipality approved a Small-Scale Embedded Generation policy and tariff.
+The Municipality approved 121.5kW of the estimated 987kW installed capacity.
+Solar capacity is reaching 15% of the 6.7MW demand.